Property managers, here are the 5 top leasing trends of 2025

 For more tech-specific stats and industry-specific insights, check our Leasing Technology Trends Report and Leasing Technology Playbook.

-Finally, renters seem to want a more streamlined property search process.
-In particular, they’d like their decision-making stage to be made easier by having property managers provide more detailed information about available units, alongside having multiple viewing options.
+Renters want a more streamlined property search process.
+In particular, they’d like their decision-making stage to be made easier by having more detailed information about available units, alongside having multiple viewing options.

 It’s extremely important that your listing information is presented in both an eye-catching and fully transparent manner.
 Buildium’s Marketplace partners, Goodjuju and Upkeep Media, can help you build cutting-edge, SEO-driven websites that will help your listings stand out from the crowd.
 Meanwhile, tools such as ShowingHero can provide services like secure self-tours to cut down on the time your renters spend searching for properties.

 Next, after a few years of drastic fluctuations in renter retention, we are finally starting to see more stabilization in lease renewals.
-When Buildium asked renters whether they planned to move from their current rental or stay put, 41% said they planned to remain at their current place of residence, a 6 percentage point increase over last year.
+When Buildium asked renters whether they planned to move from their current rental or stay put, 47% said they planned to remain at their current place of residence, the highest number we’ve seen since 2021.

-Among the factors that influenced their decision, their perception of the value of their current rental ranked high on the list.
+Among the factors that influenced their decision, their perception of the value of their current rental weighed against the rent they’re paying.
 For many, judging that value came down to three major factors:

 1. The quality of service they receive from their property manager or landlord